oss-wec/telemetR/README.md

 - [ ] Use Leaflet Draw to allow users to subset based on the area
 - [ ] A way for users to request analysis based on data they've entered
 - [ ] Remove erroneous points, persistent to data download
+  - [ ] There is some questions about this step for future analysis
 - [x] Include migration analysis plots
 - [x] Include utilization distributions.
-  - [ ] As shapefile?
+  - [ ] Download as shapefile?
 - [x] NSD plots and associated maps

-To add items to the TODO list, or report errors that occur while using the application contact Mitch Gritts (mgritts@ndow.org).
+To add items to the TODO list, or report errors that occur while using the application contact Mitch Gritts (mitchellgirtts@gmail.com).